470projectlsr/470project/README.md

 # repeat the the process and hit all balls into the targets.
 In a word, all above steps is feasible on the simulator basd on our tests.
 # We will upload our code here for following update
 # Here is our video for sensoring the motion of our robot : https://youtu.be/teLMqd5arco

+# Update2
+# Here is our video for sensoring the motion of our robot : https://youtu.be/PCBdLuQiRt4